There are many theories for why varicosities occur in veins, but the general conclusion is that the valves in veins are the cause.

 People can be born with complications in the vein wall.
 The abnormality will result in valves to separate and become leaky.

 So, when a person with a badly functioning valves stands up the blood flow reverses and flows down to the superficial veins.
-When actually it should be flowing to the heart.
+It actually should be flowing to the heart.

 - Prolonged standing.